bobbymander/azure-devops/README.md

 # Azure Infrastructure Operations Project: Deploying a scalable IaaS web server in Azure

 ### Introduction
 For this project, we created a Packer template and a Terraform template to deploy a customizable, scalable web server in Azure.
+We started with development tool setup and Azure account setup.
+The tools we used include the Azure command line interface, packer for building customized images, and terraform for deploying to Azure.
+We also used the Azure Portal to setup resource groups and verify policies.
+We encountered some gotchas in the project such as creating service principals and setting proper environment variables.

+Once all was working, we could deploy our new web server in a matter of minutes and destroy the same very quickly as well.

 ### Dependencies
 1. Create an [Azure Account](https://portal.azure.com)